 North Warwickshire

 § This page gives an overview of the North Warwickshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ North Warwickshire is a largely rural district with a patchwork of farmland, villages, and small towns.
 Atherstone is the principal town, with markets, historic streets, and canal links.
 The Coventry Canal and River Anker run through the area, alongside gentle hills, meadows, and woodlands.
 The district includes country parks, nature reserves, and scattered villages, giving it a strong rural character with historic settlements.

-The administrative boundary of North Warwickshire can be viewed on OpenStreetMap: District Boundary of North Warwickshire.
+The administrative boundary of North Warwickshire can also be viewed on OpenStreetMap: District Boundary of North Warwickshire.

 Key Facts about North Warwickshire